Premier League Betting

 The market in Europe is another that produces a massive following for the league.
 Countries such as Germany, Spain, France, Italy, Holland, Belgium, Portugal and more have competitive leagues of their own, but few that conjure up the appeal that the Premier League offers.

-Other markets that have seen considerable growth over the years include Asia, Australasia, South America, North America and Canada.
+Other markets that have seen considerable growth over the years include Asia, Australasia, South America, the USA and Canada.
 Again these are all places where football has a massive following with their residents and it’s only natural that the desire to watch the greatest league on the planet is going to grow as games become more accessible.
 Some of the more emerging markets are that of India and South Africa where football on the whole continues its growing appeal.

 How to bet on the football